microsoft/jacdac/services/_system.md

 ## Events

-Events codes are subdivided as follows:
+Events codes are 8-bit and are subdivided as follows:
-* Events `0x000-0x07f` - common to all services
+* Events `0x00-0x7f` - common to all services
-* Events `0x080-0xeff` - defined per-service
+* Events `0x80-0xff` - defined per-service
-* Events `0xf00-0xfff` - reserved for implementation

     event change @ 0x02 { }